 The Ninth Doctor cannot deal with an army of Daleks without the knowledge that the Time Lords are lurking in the background, watching and waiting to step in should he fail.
 His only way of defeating the Daleks is via an all-consuming delta-wave.

-The Ninth Doctor was with us for 10 stories, 6 novels and 3 DWM strips.
+The Ninth Doctor was with us for 10 stories, 6 novels, and 3 DWM strips (long before Eccleston decided to team up with Big Finish).
 Yet there is still so much more to say about him.
 He was cool, he was hard, he was ruthless and had that irresponsible streak where he courted danger.
 He was also a hero, a new interpretation of a classic character, and he most certainly will not be forgotten.